prateek1985/processing/README.md

 Processing
 ==========

+I am changing here just for sake of learning github

 This is the official source code for the [Processing](http://processing.org) Development Environment (PDE), the “core” and the libraries that are included with the [download](http://processing.org/download).